CCCoders/CurrentYear/TestGroup1/README.md

 <h1> Welcome to TestGroup1! </h1>

 <p>Welcome to TestGroup1!
 This is an example page for you to see how you can set up your blurb for your group's folder.
-When formatting this page, if you want something to look fancy, try XML to add pictures and fancier text.</p>
+When formatting this page, if you want something to look fancy, try XML to add pictures and fancier text.
+You'll need this page to be called README.md for that to work.</p>

 <p> This README file is a good place to put general information you want to share with your students about how your group is organizing its
 GitHub repo.
 You may want to put any special rules and directions here, along with some examples of fun code you're planning to work on